 - EXTERNAL Flush with water - INTERNAL Drink large quantities of water or milk.
-Follow with milk of magnesia, a heatenegg or vegetable oil.
+Follow with milk of magnesia, a beaten egg or vegetable oil.
 Contact physician immediately. - EYES: Flush with water and get prompt medical attention.

-When disconnecting and reconnecting battery cables, the black cable must be connected to the negative terminal and the red cable must be connected to the positive terminal.
+When disconnecting and reconnecting battery cables, the black cable most be connected to the negative terminal and the red cable most be connected to the positive terminal.